Fr Matthew Charlesworth, SJ

 When her heart opens, everything begins to change.
 She runs back to the village and tells the people about Jesus, and many come to believe because of her witness.
 The outsider becomes the messenger.

-Sometimes those who have suffered the most become the ones who bring hope to others.
-But suffering can also turn into anger and revenge.
-So we pray that in places wounded by war people will choose healing, not the cycle of violence.
-The early Christians believed that suffering can become the seed of new life when people choose mercy instead of revenge.
+Sometimes those who have suffered most become the ones who bring hope.
+Yet suffering can also turn into anger and revenge.
+So we pray that in places wounded by war people will choose healing rather than the cycle of violence.

 There is also a small detail at the end of the story.
 After meeting Jesus, the woman leaves her water jar behind beside the well.

 She came looking for ordinary water.
-But after meeting Jesus, the deeper thirst of her life had been touched.
+After meeting Jesus, her deeper thirst was satisfied.

 That is what the living water of Christ does.
 It does not remove every difficulty, but it fills our hearts with God’s Spirit, with hope, courage, and love.